-New Jersey Home Sales:
+New Jersey Home Sales and inventory levels:

-Increases in inventory have occurred in all price points above $400,000 with the $400,000 to $600,000 range seeing the largest jump followed by the $600,000 to $1,000,000 range.
+- Decreases in inventory have occurred in all price points, with the under $400,000 market seeing the largest drop and the $400K to $600K the second largest.

 National Job Front:

-On the national level, the US added over 2,700,000+ jobs in 2018 (an improvement over the initial reports).
+- On the national level, the US added over 2,100,000+ in 2019 v.
+2,700,000 jobs in 2018.

 New Jersey Job Front:

+- In 2019 NJ added 39,000 jobs once again.
 NJ added 39,000+ jobs in 2018 as compared to 47,100 for the same period in 2017.

 Rental Market Trends:

-One article states that the average homeowner who is 65+ has an average net wealth of over $318K while the same for a renter is only just under $8K.
-It also offers a stable place to live, an evident hedge against inflation and a way to build wealth (a strong argument for home ownership).
+- One article states that the average homeowner who is 65+ has an average net wealth of over $318K, while the same for a renter is only just under $8K.
+It also offers a stable place to live, an evident hedge against inflation, and a way to build wealth (a strong argument for homeownership).